 Q: Can I intern for more than one semester at the same company?

-A: We strongly recommend that you do 2 different internships in 2 different types of companies.
-If you are working at a large company and move between separate departments or divisions, it may be possible to work for 2 semesters at the same company, but generally we suggest finding a completely different internship site.
+A: We strongly recommend that you do two different internships in two different types of companies.
+If you are working at a large company and move between separate departments or divisions, it may be possible to work for two semesters at the same company, but generally we suggest finding a completely different internship site.